 Description

-This recipe for Mediterranean Split Pea Soup is healthy and satisfying.
-Simple clean ingredients create a hearty soup that tastes even better the next day!
-Vegan and gluten-free.
+This Mediterranean Split Pea Soup recipe is so savory and flavorful!
+Simple, clean ingredients create a hearty soup that tastes even better the next day.
+Vegan & gluten-free.

 Ingredients